kazurayam/visualtestinginks-gradle-plugin/docs/userguide.md

 Using browser, open https://github.com/kazurayam/VisualTestingInKatalonStudio/releases

 Download `distributable-gradlew-X.X.X.zip` from the Releases page.
 Here `X.X.X` means the latest version number of the *VisualTestingInKatalonStudio* project.
-As of April 2019, X.X.X is `1.10.0`.
+As of May 2019, X.X.X is `1.10.1`.

 Unzip the downloaded file and deploy the contained files into `%TheProject%`.
 You will find the following files and a directory added into the directory: ![gradlew_introduced](../docs/images/userguide/gradlew_introduced.png)